junxit/us-congress-bills-111/metadata.md

 - 2009-04-20 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment and with a preamble.
 Without written report.
 - 2009-04-20 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment and with a preamble.
 Without written report.
 - 2009-04-20 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 48.
+- 2009-04-21 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S4522; text as passed Senate: CR S4522)
+- 2009-04-21 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S4522; text as passed Senate: CR S4522)